A Word About Using

 What do they do?

 When they take old computers out of service, instead of spending money to have them recycled, they "shove them in the back room somewhere."
-When non-profit organizations ask for computers, they give them their old junk--without an operating system.
+When non-profit organizations ask for computers, they give them their old junk – without an operating system.
 The company erases the operating system because it buys non-transferrable licenses.
+And the non-profit arranges for people to show up with a truck and cart all the computers away – the "generous" corporation doesn't even have to pay employees to load a truck.

 Microsoft does not discount its "full-install" Windows operating systems.
 When we tried to use the computers we found it would cost about two hundred dollars per computer for an operating system.
 (Churches do not have the right to steal software on the grounds that "We're a non-profit organization."
 Taking one disk and copying it onto twenty computers would be twenty federal felonies.)